robertbenson/docker_openai_custom_weather_demo/README.md

 OpenAI will determine the model arguments for building JSON code for calls to a weather api and will call the relevant api's as appropriate for the prompt.

+In the example code, 3 locations are used in the prompt, 3 api calls would therefore be expected to return data to the model.

 ## Customisable Prompt
+### Usage

 ![prompt.png](prompt.png)

 ## Prompt and Response

+All output in the response has been created by OpenAI.

 ### request weather in 3 cities

 ![response_from_prompt.png](response_from_prompt.png)